confidential-containers/.github/CONTRIBUTING.md

 If your PR is awaiting review, you can tag a reviewer to remind them to take a look.
 You can also ask for review in the CoCo Slack channel.

+### Updating your PR and Addressing Feedback

+Almost all PRs will need revisions.
+Please be patient with the process.
+When you update your PR it is best practice to rebase it on top of main.
+Please don't merge main into your PR as this creates merge commit clutter.

 ### Continuous Integration

 All subprojects have some form of CI and require some checks to